ombothre/rag-chatbot/README.md

 # RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot specialized in answering questions about Changi Airport and Jewel Changi Airport.
-It uses LangChain, Qdrant, and Gemini for document retrieval and LLM-based responses, with a FastAPI backend.
+It uses LangChain, Qdrant, and Gemini for document retrieval and LLM-based responses, with a FastAPI backend and Redis for session storage.

 ---

 ## Langgraph Flow

 <img width="429" height="559" alt="image" src="https://github.com/user-attachments/assets/7b5563a8-1be6-42d3-b3ad-e231400dd5a0" />

+---

 ## Project Structure